Baking Fatsintermediateprofessional-baker17 min read · updated Sat Jun 27 2026 02:00:00 GMT+0200 (Central European Summer Time)

 5.2 The TPC discard threshold

 Total Polar Compounds (TPC) above 25% indicate oil that must be discarded.
-This threshold is endorsed by Campden BRI guidance [src-polar-compounds] and is the limit applied across a broad group of European countries including Belgium, France, Italy, Spain, Austria, Switzerland, Poland and others.
+This threshold is endorsed by Campden BRI guidance \ and is the limit applied across a broad group of European countries including Belgium, France, Italy, Spain, Austria, Switzerland, Poland and others.
 Note that Germany applies a stricter national limit of 24% TPC.
 EU-level harmonisation of TPC limits is not yet complete — bakeries should verify the limit applicable in their jurisdiction before treating 25% as universal.
-FLAG FOR HUMAN REVIEW.

 TPC can be measured inexpensively with a portable meter (e.g. Testo 270 frytest) in under a minute without sending samples to a laboratory.
 The investment pays back quickly in avoiding both under-used oil (waste) and over-used oil (food safety risk).